antogc/antaeus/README.md

 * GET /rest/v1/customers: fetch all customers
 * GET /rest/v1/customers/{:id}: get a specific customer
 * POST /rest/v1/payments/executeBillingProcess: launch the billing process.
 It will do nothing if the process is already running.
-* POST /rest/v1/payments/invoices/{:id}: process an specific invoice
+* POST /rest/v1/payments/invoices/{:id}: process an specific invoice by its id.

-In order to prevent the billing process to be executed twice, I have added a lock that avoids executing the process if it is already running.
+In order to prevent the billing process to be executed twice at the same, I have added a lock that avoids executing the process if it is already running.

+Time spent on improvements: 4 hours

 ### Future improvements